BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 ```

-## Run events: `run`
+## Run actions: `run`

 **persistent**, **static**

-This event allows you to specify multiple instructions in one, long instruction.
+This action allows you to specify multiple instructions in one, long instruction.
 Each instruction must be started
 with the `^` character (it divides all the instructions).
-It's not the same as the `folder` event, because you have to
+It's not the same as the `folder` action, because you have to
-specify the actual instruction, not an event name.
+specify the actual instruction, not an action name.
 Don't use conditions here, it behaves strangely.

 !!! example